Ivan333/project-nlp/README.md

 #Documentation

-Main aplication logic is in crawler.py here we have the crawling logic(note current version limits to 20k web pages:
+Main aplication logic is in crawler.py here we have the crawling logic:
 ```python
 #Global variable.
 Contains all .mk domains
 websiteURLs = []